ranja-sarkar/networks-graphs/README.md

 **Create knowledge graphs (directed) from unstructured data and visualize with different layouts:** https://www.kaggle.com/code/ranja7/knowledge-graphs-networkx-layouts

-**Do social network analysis with graphs from your data of connections or contacts on social site**
+**Do social network analysis with graphs from your data of connections/contacts on social site**
 <img width="430" alt="1" src="https://github.com/ranja-sarkar/graphs/assets/101544669/60548b7b-ca26-4129-a39f-53484fb5e415">

-And there are operations research problems (routing etc.) that can be solved utilizing network science.
+**And there are operations research problems (routing etc.) that can be solved utilizing network science.**